ratulsur/universal_doc_rag/README.md

 # Universal Doc RAG

-A retrieval-augmented generation system that ingests **any** common document format — PDF, Word, Excel, PowerPoint, Markdown, CSV, and SQL data — and answers questions over it, with built-in **RAG evaluation** (DeepEval), authentication, caching, and a test suite.
-Built to be a complete, production-shaped RAG application rather than a notebook demo.
+A retrieval-augmented generation system that ingests **any** common document format — PDF, Word, Excel, PowerPoint, Markdown, CSV, and SQL data — and answers questions over it.
+Built as a complete, production-shaped RAG application (authentication, caching, structured logging, tests, CI) rather than a notebook demo.

 ## What it does

-Upload mixed-format documents through the portal; the universal ingestor parses them — including **structured tables and embedded images** — chunks and embeds the content into a FAISS vector store, and serves contextual Q&A through an LLM.
-Every answer can be scored on retrieval and generation quality via an integrated evaluation matrix, so quality is measured, not assumed.
+Upload mixed-format documents through the portal; the universal ingestor parses them — including **structured tables and embedded images** — chunks and embeds the content into a FAISS vector store, and serves contextual Q&A through an LLM, with an in-memory cache for repeated queries.

 ## Features